-Mary Ward was an inspirational leader, believing passionately that "women, in time to come, will do much" and that a strong education focused on girls and women would create "seekers of truth and doers of justice" to take action to improve the world for others.
+Mary Ward was an inspirational leader, believing passionately that "women, in time to come, will do much".
+This foundation for female education focused on creating girls and women who were "seekers of truth and doers of justice" to take action to improve the world for others.